Copyright © Todor Tilev/TNC Photo Contest 2021

 So where does money to protect forests come from?
 Nature4Climate (N4C) surveyed existing resources and analysis to help answer this question.
 In the article below, we look at 14 sources and uses of finance to assess both their current and potential contributions to keeping forests around the world standing.
 Here are our three main takeaways:

-• Scaling up private sector finance is critical, and while there are a number of mechanisms with long-term potential, the voluntary carbon market presents one of the solutions with the highest near-term potential.
+Scaling up private sector finance is critical, and while there are a number of mechanisms with long-term potential, the voluntary carbon market presents one of the solutions with the highest near-term potential.
 But to achieve this potential, the VCM must overcome significant headwinds and concerns over quality.

-• It is important both to focus on improving and implementing the mechanisms that are available today, as well as continuing to push for new solutions, bigger, longer-term policy levers, and even the moonshots that could deliver massive impact.
+It is important both to focus on improving and implementing the mechanisms that are available today, as well as continuing to push for new solutions, bigger, longer-term policy levers, and even the moonshots that could deliver massive impact.

 A note on Sources and Methodology

 What sources did we draw on most for this analysis?
-We reviewed a wide range of excellent source material, but to name four of the resources we consulted most, Global Canopy’s Little Book of Investing in Nature stood out as an indispensable resource.
+We reviewed a wide range of excellent source material, but here are four of the resources we consulted most.
+First, Global Canopy’s.
+Little Book of Investing in Nature stood out as an indispensable resource.
 Although it is a few years old at this point, its overview of existing flows, together with its projections through 2030 are great orientation.
 UNEP’s 2023 State of Finance for Nature report also provides fairly comprehensive data, while laying bare the massive finance gap for nature, including for forests.
 The Taskforce of Nature Market’s 2022 Global Nature Markets Landscaping Study is another important contribution to the space.
 And the recommendations outlined in the seminal 2019 report by The Nature Conservancy (TNC), the Paulson Institute, and the Cornell Atkinson Institute for Sustainability on how to plug the nature finance gap still hold true.
 Reducing harm, including through subsidy reform, generating new revenue streams, and investing smarter, are the key solutions.

 In seeking to answer our guiding questions, we want to acknowledge that there is no perfect way to organize such information.
 We have structured the sections below with sources of finance as the primary rationale for the framework.
 However, there are certain actions that can have a big impact on forest conservation without providing a direct source of finance, such as subsidy reform or supply chain regulation.
 Therefore, some drivers of action are also included in the relevant sections.
 We also recognise that there are potentially clearer frameworks, such as that used by Global Canopy in terms of organizing solutions under specific catalysts such as “generating revenue,” “delivering better,” “realigning expenditures,” “avoiding future expenditures” and “catalyzing”.